nandan121/tubetracker-ai/README.md

 *   **Dark & Light Mode**: Fully themed interface to match your preference.
 *   **Secure Access**: Simple PIN-based authentication to keep your feed private.
 *   **Local Storage**: Your channels and settings are saved locally in your browser.
+*   **Server Debug Logging**: Toggle detailed API logs in the Vercel/Server console for troubleshooting.

 ## Tech Stack